By PCIGuru

 If you have ideas for topics that should be addressed, the PCI Guru is always looking for new topics.
 Even a guru runs out of ideas at times.

 If you find this blog useful and a good source of information, tell your friends.
 If you have issues with my opinions, tell me where you think I’m wrong.
 Guru’s are not always right, we just have a better track record than most.
+Anyone that desires to quote me or reference this blog, I have no problem with that as long as you provide the proper attribution to the information you are referencing through a hyperlink back to the blog entry.

 Finally, as a QSA, I am also always looking for work.
 Yes, a shameless plug for work, but I have bills to pay just like everyone else.
 So if you have a PCI compliance project you would like assistance with, let me know.
 I am always interested in new opportunities.
+The PCI Guru is also on the lookout for speaking opportunities.
+So if you are looking for a speaker on PCI and I have an opening in my schedule, I would appreciate consideration.

 The PCI Guru can be reached at pciguru AT gmail DOT com.